First Year of Study

 Notes on consequences of missed submission, or unapproved final submissions.

 Scenario 1.
-Thesis work is completed and approved, but the final submission deadline of June 12 is missed.
+Thesis work is completed and approved, but the final ETD submission deadline is missed.

 If students have completed all their degree requirements, including satisfactory thesis work, but miss the submission deadline for filing with the Graduate School, they can pay a Graduate Registration Waiver Fee of $250 instead of re-enrolling.
 This is for students who may have formatting issues as opposed to substantive issues with their final thesis.